arbytez/boilerplate-nexus-prisma-apollo-graphql-express/README.md

   - [graphql-shield](https://github.com/maticzav/graphql-shield) 🛡️
   - for query limiting: input field rules have been used. ([first, last field](/src/server/middlewares/permissions/inputRules.ts))

-## Tests
+## ~~Tests~~

+> ⚠️ with the latest versions the property `enabled` on `datasource` section on [schema.prisma](/prisma/schema.prisma) is no longer available and since the test environment changes the db source dynamically for every test cases, for the moment, it is not possible to run the test suite.

-Before run `npm run test`, set the `config/test.env` file and run `npm run test prisma.migrate.up` (check [prisma2 docs](https://github.com/prisma/prisma2/tree/master/docs) to see the correct flow to follow).
+Before run `npm run test`, set the `config/test.env` file and run `npm run test prisma.migrate.up` (check [prisma docs](https://www.prisma.io/docs/) to see the correct flow to follow).
 This command will set your sqlite db on `/src/tests/db/data.sqlite`.
 This db should not contain data and schema must be updated (run `prisma.migrate.up` in test env every time the [schema.prisma](/prisma/schema.prisma) is updated).

 Each test suite will do (see [testUtils.ts](/src/tests/helpers/testUtils.ts)):